On the Application of Quasi-Degradation to Network NOMA in Downlink CoMP Systems: Application of quasi-degraded channels

 Problem (\ref{Ch1_P_multi}) is a mixed integer programming problem, finding its optimal solution is very challenging.
-Thus, based on quasi-degraded channel condition obtained in the previous section, a greedy algorithm with low complexity is proposed to provide a sub-optimal solution.
-The proposed algorithm first group users by using Algorithm $2$, in each group H-CoMP-NOMA is applied.
+In this paper, a novel transmission scheme termed H-N-NOMA/QDUP is proposed.
+First, based on quasi-degraded channel condition obtained in the previous section, a greedy user pairing algorithm termed QDUP with low complexity is proposed to provide a sub-optimal solution.
+The proposed QDUP preferentially pair users whose channels satisfy QD condition or orthogonal ZFBF, to make the best N-NOMA and ZFBF.
+Then, in each group, H-N-NOMA can be applied to serve users.